 I really love to cook.
-It's fun to find unrelated ingredients and make something out of them that's palatable (mostly).
+It's fun to find unrelated ingredients and make something out of them that's mostly palatable.

-This came to me while driving home from Target after buying a lot of stuff from Good and Gather, the in-house grocery brand that replaced Market Pantry.
+This idea came to me while driving home from Target.
+I had bought stuff from Good and Gather, their in-house grocery brand that replaced Market Pantry.
 With its sleek and minimalist design packaging, it's easy to spot on a busy shelf.

-This is not the first time I've bought G&G items, but it is the first time I thought "What makes me go to this brand?"
+It was not the first time I've bought G&G items, but it was the first time I thought "What makes me go to this brand?"

 Often times, the G&G item is less expensive by a few cents.
-Target's brand (at least on the food front) have built enough goodwill with me for me to take the chance.
+Target's brands (at least on the food front) have built enough goodwill with me for me to take the chance.

 Not every item is a winner - some I still prefer a different, more established brand.
 Some food items are so ordinary, there's no point in reviewing it.
 A baby carrot is a baby carrot, G&G ones come from the same field as Green Giant.

 - The 5 food reviews are things I have tried personally.